rastapasta/mapscii/README.md

-# MapSCII - Map Viewer for your console
+# MapSCII - the whole world in your console.

 No web browser around?
 Don't worry - and discover the planet in your console!